A breathtaking 4 prong round diamond pendant design from White Flash.

 Also, you would need to decide on the type of chain you want to use for the pendant.
 The more popular choices in today’s market are the rope, rolo, box, cable, and figaro chains.

 The lovely designs above are some of White Flash’s finest solitaire pendant creations.
-If you are interested to see more designs, I highly recommend that you check out Whiteflash.com for details…
+If you are interested to see more designs or create your own customized pendant, I highly recommend that you check out Whiteflash.com for details…

 Just like buying a diamond engagement ring, choosing a reputable and reliable vendor is key to buying a high quality diamond pendant.
 Based on our personal experience, the following vendors are the best in the industry when it comes to superior craftsmanship and stunning diamond jewelry.